Next Wave International Next Wave International™ is a faith-based communications group >which is

 The council's representatives were trying, they said, to ascertain whether the family were telling the truth about the school catchment area in which they claimed to live.

-In the UK, as in other parts of the world, school places - especially in more desirable schools - are allocated according to a predetermined zone of habitation.
 In this case, when the family first applied for their child to enter the school of their choice, they were living within the proper zone.
 Then, before their child started attending school, they moved two miles outside of the zone.

 They were doing nothing illegal ('playing the system' may not be totally honest, but it isn't a crime).
 Yet their movements were tracked using technologies and systems set up to track and trap terrorists and criminals.